Kodular/Documentation/docs/components/media/video-picker.md

     |selection|`text`|

-Event to be raised after the picker activity returns its   result and the properties have been filled in.
+Event to be raised after the picker activity returns itsresult and the properties have been filled in.

 ### Before Picking

 [[Event('Video Picker', 'Before Picking')]]

-Event to raise when the button of the component is clicked or the list is shown   using the Open block.
-This event occurs before the list of items is displayed, and   can be used to prepare the list before it is shown.
+Event to raise when the button of the component is clicked or the list is shownusing the Open block.
+This event occurs before the list of items is displayed, andcan be used to prepare the list before it is shown.

 ### Got Focus